- What are real-time payments?

 - Available 24/7 with lower fees

-- Faster, more flexible for mid-size transactions
+- Faster and more flexible for mid-size transactions

 RTGS is designed for high-value, time-sensitive interbank transfers: